cs-education/classTranscribe/README.md

 ClassTranscribe is an open-source, web-based platform that leverages crowdsourcing to address the problem of accurate, reliable and fast transcriptions of college lectures.
 Completed transcriptions provide search functionality that augments existing lecture recordings and enable enhanced educational features including closed captioning.
-Some early ClassTranscribe conference papers include - [https://www.slate2015.org/files/submissions/Ren15-CAN.pdf](Slate 2015) and [https://www.asee.org/public/conferences/140/papers/26836/view](ASEE 2019).
+Some early ClassTranscribe conference papers include - [Slate 2015](https://www.slate2015.org/files/submissions/Ren15-CAN.pdf) and [ASEE 2019](https://www.asee.org/public/conferences/140/papers/26836/view).

 ## How to run your own instance of ClassTranscribe